cloudinary-training/podcasts/BLOG.md

 ## Summary

-There's always a next step in web page development, but its nice to reach a milestone where you can feel confident about a workflow and then focus on the contents of the work.
-As more websites embrace video content, we look forward to learning an sharing techniques that enhance the User Experience.
+There is always a next step in web page development, but it's nice to reach a milestone where you can feel confident about a workflow and then focus on the contents of the work.
+As more websites embrace video content, we look forward to learning and sharing techniques that enhance the User Experience.
+We're alway looking for way to drink the Champagne!